-U.S. Environmental Protection Agency (EPA) Region 5 Emergency Response & Removal
+U.S. EPA Region 5 Emergency Response & Removal

-EPA’s Superfund Emergency Response Program provides quick responses to immediate threats from hazardous substances.
-The Program's first priority is to eliminate dangers to the public and make sites safe for those who live or work nearby.
+The EPA's Superfund Emergency Response Program provides quick responses to immediate threats from hazardous substances.
+The program's first priority is to eliminate dangers to the public and make sites safe for those who live or work nearby.